 When communications requirements exceed normal operations, the CDO may request that the GACCs assign a Communications Coordinator (COMC) to facilitate geographic area frequency management.
-The GACC will coordinate filling the request with the NIFC CDO.
+The GACC will coordinate filling the request with the NIFC CDO as a name request.
 The COMC reports to the CDO and directly supports the assigned geographic area.